-The Department expects that improved communication and resource family involvement in decision-making will improve resource family retention and improve the families' ability to meet the needs of the children in their care, which will achieve child well-being outcomes in relation to education, physical health and behavioral health.
-Furthermore, children who are mentally and physically healthy are more likely to have positive permanency outcomes.
+The Department expects that improved communication and foster family involvement in decisionmaking will improve resource family retention and improve the families' ability to meet the needs of the children in their care, which will achieve child well-being outcomes in relation to education, physical health and behavioral health.
+Furthermore, children whose physical and behavioral health needs are being met are more likely to have positive permanency outcomes.